Iturea: Second century BCE

-In 105 BCE, Hasmonean leader Aristobulus I campaigned against Iturea and added a large portion of it to the kingdom of Judea.
+In 104 or 103 BCE, Hasmonean leader Aristobulus I campaigned against Iturea and added a part of it to the kingdom of Judea.
 Josephus cites a passage from Timagenes, excerpted by Strabo, which recounts that Aristobulus was "very serviceable to the Jews, for he added a country to them, and obtained a part of the nation of the Itureans for them, and bound to them by the bond of the circumcision of their genitals."

 Whether the Hasmoneans in fact circumcised the Itureans and other populations against their will is uncertain.
 Strabo asserts that they formed a confederation with such tribes on the basis of a shared practice of circumcision, a reading that may be more plausible, though the Hasmonean policy appears to have been one of Judaizing (as noted in the case of the Idumaeans).
 Some earlier scholars treated Josephus/Timagenes's account as credible (e.g., Emil Schürer) or as a case of voluntary Judaization (e.g., Aryeh Kasher and Ariel Rappaport).

 A number of modern scholars question the reliability of Josephus/Timagenes's report.
 Archaeological surveys identify Iturean material culture in the Beqaa Valley, the northern Golan, and Mount Hermon, but not in the Upper or Lower Galilee; these areas appear to have remained outside Hasmonean borders and retained a polytheistic Iturean character.
 Combined with evidence for Hasmonean control east of the Sea of Galilee prior to Aristobulus, this has led many to judge Josephus's account as exaggerated; Galilee's subsequent Judaization is now attributed chiefly to immigration from Judea rather than to mass conversion of Itureans.